Illarion-eV/Illarion-Lua/source/includes/_entrypoints.md

 Entry points are expected to be functions with pre-defined names, which the server will call.
 For the server to be able to find the script these functions are in, the script is named in the db entry of the appropriate game entity.
-The only exception are server scripts, which just have one exact name.
+The only exception are _server scripts_, which just have one exact name.

 The server expects scripts to return a table, which contains all implemented entry points.
 In the following definitions only the function signature is given for clarity.